Mookie Betts Player Props: Dodgers vs. Padres

 Mookie Betts At The Plate

-- Betts has nine doubles, five home runs and 18 walks while hitting .270.
+- Betts is hitting .263 with nine doubles, five home runs and 19 walks.

-- Among the qualified hitters in MLB play, his batting average ranks 67th, his on-base percentage ranks 40th, and he is 57th in the league in slugging.
+- Among qualifying hitters, he ranks 80th in batting average, while his on-base percentage ranks 43rd and he is 61st in slugging.

-- Betts enters this game on a six-game hitting streak.
-In his last games, he's hitting .450 with one homer.

-- Betts has picked up an RBI in 33.3% of his games this year, with two or more RBI in 13.3% of his games.
-He has also plated three or more runs in three contests.
+- In 10 games this year (32.3%), Betts has picked up an RBI, and in four of those games (12.9%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.